-The maths department at ContinU Plus Academy consists of two teachers with the support of three learning coaches.
-Since September 2015 all KS3 students are taught by Tracey Roberts, Mark Venross and Syed Ahmed.
-Tracey has successfully taught maths at KS3 and KS4 for four and a half years in mainstream and alternative provision settings.
+The maths department at ContinU Plus Academy consists of four teachers with the support of learning coaches.
+KS3 and Year 9 students are taught by Richard Archbold and Syed Ahmed.
+KS4 students are taught by Tracey Roberts and Mark Venross.
+Tracey has successfully taught maths at KS3 and KS4 for six and a half years in mainstream and alternative provision settings.
 She has a proven track record and has been consistently judged to be an excellent classroom practitioner.
 Tracey has numerous strengths including the ability to motivate students, excellent organisational skills and excellent subject knowledge.

 At both Key Stage 3 and Key Stage 4 students access 3 lessons of Mathematics per week of 1hour and 10mins duration each.
 Progress is closely monitored as an ongoing process and is assessed on a half termly basis in line with the school assessment calendar.
 Currently CPA has 3 teaching groups in year 10, 3 teaching groups year 11 and 4 teaching groups at Key Stage 3 including year 9 with groups comprising between 6 and 8 students.

 We find that many students have for a variety of reasons, developed ‘gaps’ in their mathematical knowledge which can easily block them from making further progress and can lead to a negative view of the subject.
 We therefore consider it vital to develop methods of early identification and support (through assessment, learning conversations and 1:1 support) in order to address this and hopefully change perceptions and develop confidence.